Scheduled MonumentsEnglandTwo bowl barrows 450m and 520m north east of Sandymoor Cross, forming part of a round barrow cemetery

 What is Two bowl barrows 450m and 520m north east of Sandymoor Cross, forming part of a round barrow cemetery?

-The Two bowl barrows 450m and 520m north east of Sandymoor Cross form part of a Bronze Age round barrow cemetery in Devon.
+Two bowl barrows 450m and 520m north east of Sandymoor Cross is a prehistoric funerary monument forming part of a round barrow cemetery in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020078.

 Who is responsible for protecting Two bowl barrows 450m and 520m north east of Sandymoor Cross, forming part of a round barrow cemetery?